Towards a more realistic evaluation of machine learning models for bearing fault diagnosis: Methodology

-The augmentation hyperparameters were systematically optimized on the UORED-VAFCLS dataset.
+The augmentation hyperparameters were systematically optimized on the UORED-VAFCLS dataset using the WDCNN architecture.
 Following \cite{randomgain}, the mean $\mu$ for the Random Gain distribution was fixed at 1.0, while the standard deviation $\sigma$ was tuned over the set {0.3, 0.5, 0.7}.
-Our validation experiments revealed that the optimal configuration was a combination of Random Crop and Random Gain (RC+RG) with $\sigma =0.7$ for time-domain signals and $\sigma =0.3$ for frequency-domain inputs.
+Our validation experiments revealed that the optimal configuration was a combination of Random Crop and Random Gain (RC+RG) with $\sigma =0.7$ for time-domain signals and $\sigma =0.3$ for frequency-domain and spectrum envelope inputs.
 To maintain a feasible computational budget, these optimized augmentation hyperparameters were subsequently applied without modification to all other datasets and experiments.

-For the model selection phase (the inner loop of our CVM-CV protocol), we defined a hyperparameter search space to tune batch size, learning rate, and the input normalization strategy.
-Training was conducted for a fixed duration of 30 epochs across all experiments.
-The specific hyperparameter values explored during this tuning process are detailed in Table \ref{tab:hparam_space}.

-Finally, three input representations were chosen: time-domain signals, frequency-domain (FFT) and envelope spectrum (FFT applied to temporal envelope).
-As mentioned in Section \ref{sec:shallow}, the envelope spectrum highlights modulated fault components shifting them to baseband.